simple-crypto/simple-website/vision.md

 and evaluation methodologies are essential ingredients towards systematizing research advances into technological building blocks that can be leveraged in real-world applications.
-Yet, it generally aims at some genericity that we aim to enrich by maintaining implementations and, in the case of algorithms with embedded security guarantees, public evaluaions and data sets on relevant technologies.
+Yet, it generally aims at some genericity that we aim to enrich by maintaining implementations and, in the case of algorithms with embedded security guarantees, public evaluations and data sets on relevant technologies.

 * <strong><em>Performing applied research on cryptographic implementations</em></strong>.
 The primary focus of our developments